Search RFCafe.com

 Wax nostalgic about and learn from the history of early electronics.
 See articles from Popular Electronics, published October 1954 - April 1985.
 All copyrights are hereby acknowledged.

-I'm old enough to remember the 1973 Oil Crisis era (the subject of Mac McGregor's and Barney's discussion) that resulted from an oil embargo instituted by Arab oil producing nations during the Yom Kippur War where Egypt and Syria launched a surprise attack on Israel.
+I'm old enough to remember the 1973 Oil Crisis era (the subject of Mac McGregor's and Barney's discussion) that resulted from an oil embargo instituted by Arab oil producing nations during the Yom Kippur War where Egypt and Syria launched a surprise attack on Israel (kinda like Hamas in October 2023, only w/o Uzi-wielding troops in paragliders).
 I didn't get my driver's license until Fall of 1974 (turned 16 on August 18th), so the worst of it was pretty much over by then.
 However, I clearly remember sitting in long lines at the gas station with my father, and then being limited in the amount that could be purchased (i.e., no fill-ups).
-Gas prices jumped from a national average of 38.5¢/gallon in May 1973 to 55.1¢/gallon in June 1974.
-According to the BLS' Inflation Calculator, that is the equivalent of $2.21/gallon and $2.89/gallon in 2017 money.
-Ironically, that's about what gas is costing right now.
+Gas prices jumped from a national average of 38.5¢/gallon in May 1973 to 55.1¢/gallon in June 1974 (43% increase in a year).
+According to the BLS' Inflation Calculator, that is the equivalent of about $3.59/gallon in 2024 money.
+That's about what gas is costing right now, so today we're paying oil embargo era rates (thank you Brandon).
 Another short-lived gas shortage occurred in 1979, resulting in the national maximum speed limit of 55 mph (revoked finally in 1995), and the U.S. extended Daylight Savings Time in order to (ostensibly) save fuel.
-If you were fortunate enough owned a boat during those times (my family certainly wasn't), you could fill up at a dock with no restrictions and then go home and pump it from the boat to your car.
+If you were fortunate enough to own a boat during those times (my family certainly wasn't), you could fill up at a dock with no restrictions and then go home and pump it from the boat to your car.
 I knew a guy whose father had a huge cabin cruiser at his beach home who never spent a minute sitting in gas lines.
 No, he never offered to sell me any of his gas.

 Mac's Service Shop: Electronics and the Energy Crisis